profjsb/my-content/content/post/mask-with-eink-banner/index.md

 <h2>Getting the Parts</h2>

-[Adafruit](https://www.adafruit.com) is my go-to place for electronics prototyping, especially when it comes to [arduino](https://www.arduino.cc/) tinkering.
+[Adafruit](https://www.adafruit.com) is my go-to place for electronics prototyping, especially when it comes to [Arduino](https://www.arduino.cc/) tinkering.
 After some research, it looked like the Feather + E-ink Featherwing would be the right base for this project.
-I especially wanted something lightweight that could work on the go (ie. have a battery powered option and talk to my phone).
+I especially wanted something lightweight that could work on the go (ie. have a battery-powered option and talk to my phone).
 Since I knew I wanted to wrap the display on my mask, the display needed to be flexible and big enough to read from at least 6 feet away.

 <video width="320" height="240" controls loop autoplay>
   <source src="https://cdn-shop.adafruit.com/product-videos/1024x768/4262-06.mp4" type="video/mp4">